 Does this work with the Promise Scholarship?

-The new Promise Scholarship covers the first year of tuition expenses for local high school students attending Columbia Junior College.
-During this first year, the Get More Math scholarship will give you $600 per semester to cover costs for books and other study materials.
-During the second year it will cover books ($600/semester)andtuition (an additional $800/semester).
+The Promise Scholarship covers the tuition expenses for local high school students attending Columbia Junior College.
+The Get More Math scholarship will give you $400 per semester to cover costs for books and other study materials.
 If a student does not qualify for a Get More Math scholarship the first year but earns at least a 3.0 GPA while at Columbia and takes at least 15 units per semester, they can qualify for the Get More Math scholarship for the second year.

 Can I still apply for other scholarships?